k4u5h1k/Shelly/README.md

 # Pysh
-A python shell with realtime IRC chat!
+A python REPL with realtime IRC chat!

 # Usage
 clone this repo and run `python3 shell.py`.